-The Montgomeries, the last family to live here, were the Earls of Eglinton.
+The Montgomeries, one of the last families to live here, were the Earls of Eglinton.
 Auchans became the Dower House of Lady Susanna, (third wife of the 9th Earl of Eglinton).
 Lady Susanna was born a Kennedy, her family from the stunning cliff top Culzean Castle.

 Susanna was known to be a Jacobite, supporting the Bonnie Prince’s cause.
 She also received important visitors at Auchans, James Boswell and Dr Samuel Johnson.
 It is said that she was a beautiful lady, a painting of her still hangs on the wall at Culzean Castle.

-I love this old beech tree beside Old Auchans.
+I love this huge old tree beside Old Auchans.
 I wonder what age it is?

 I wandered around taking photos for a wee while then I headed back to the castle.

-As I was sitting outside in the crisp fresh air, looking up at the castle, I felt like I was in a different time.
-The emotion and strange feeling I had when I seen the old house really got to me.
+As I was sitting outside in the crisp fresh air, looking up at the castle, at that moment I felt like I was in a different time.
+The emotion and strange feeling I had when I saw the old house really got to me.
 I took a bite of my soft crumbling scone and a sip of tea … I was back again.